jdh4/machine_learning_libraries/README.md

 # Intro to the Machine Learning Libraries

 ## About
-This guide presents an overview of using the HPC systems at Princeton.
-Specifically, it covers the HPC clusters as well as the storage system and visualization machine.
-Click on 00_quick_start above to get started.
+This guide presents tips on using the machine learning libraries on the HPC clusters at Princeton.
+It shows how to install the libraries and how to write Slurm scripts for their effective usage.
+Little to none ML theory is covered in this guide.

 ## Workshop Survey
 [Click here](https://forms.gle/WhoAcb1J82XVTqq38)